Friday, August 30, 2013

 I realize that a lot of the "messages" I've been receiving from him come in the form of what would be considered "junk mail" by many; they are free gifts and prayer cards that have been sent to us (and probably addressed to my husband, in fact, rather than to me) via snail mail, from various Catholic charities.
 They are exactly the sort of thing we get all the time--but I really don't ever remember being sent so many mementos of this particular saint--and certainly not this close together.

 These days, when I go for long walks and say the Rosary, I'm using a metal Rosary ring that's easier to take along than traditional Rosary beads.
-It has a small piece of cloth that was touched to a relic of St. Padre Pio on the back its of cross.
+It has a small piece of cloth that was touched to a relic of St. Padre Pio on the back of its cross.
 This beautiful sacramental made its way into our mailbox not that long ago (Heaven-sent, if you ask me), and I blogged about it in this post.
 Then yesterday, we received a mailing from the Capuchin Franciscans, and attached was a small plastic pouch filled with healing oil--oil that has been blessed with a relic of who else but...St.
 Padre Pio!
 I am considering sending a small offering to the Capuchin friars, and in return, they will send us a larger bottle of this healing oil.

 There is a prayer that came with the oil, and I thought I'd share it with you: